How to calculate salt activity

 which means that

-At this point I’ve equated the activity of dissolved $NaCl$ with the concentrations and activity coefficints of the two individual ions.
+At this point I’ve equated the activity of dissolved NaCl with the concentrations and activity coefficints of the two individual ions.
 Unfortunately, those activity coefficients can’t be measured directly.

 Working around single-ion activity coefficients